MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: INTRODUCTION

-In summary, our contributions in this paper are as follows: \begin{itemize} \item MMDVS-LF, a dataset for a simple task with multiple resolutions, modalities, and frequencies. \item A method for collecting, synchronizing, and aligning multi-modal DVS datasets \item Potential use case for control application, showing how to use it with convolutional neural networks and those in combination with recurrent neural networks to take advantage of the temporal nature of the task. \end{itemize}
+In summary, our contributions in this paper are as follows: \begin{itemize} \item MMDVS-LF, a dataset for a simple task with multiple lighting conditions, resolutions, modalities, and frequencies.
+To the best of our knowledge, this is the \textit{first dataset containing synchronized DVS and eye-tracking data}. \item A method for collecting, synchronizing, and aligning multimodal DVS datasets. \item Potential use case for control application, showing how to use it with traditional CNNs in combination with Recurrent Neural Networks (RNNs) to take advantage of the temporal nature of the task. \end{itemize}

 We provide links to the dataset files and contact information for access to the raw data at \href{https://github.com/CPS-TUWien/mmdvs}{https://github.com/CPS-TUWien/mmdvs}.